you're reading:

 3. Once all the items you need have been added to the menu, drag them vertically to change their order, if necessary, then click Save Menu.

-4. If you want the menu to appear in your header, select it from the pulldown in the Theme Locations module and click Save.
-If you want it to appear in your sidebar or other widget area, go to Appearance > Widgets, add a Custom Menu widget, select the menu from the widget pulldown, type a title, click Save.
+4b.
+If you want the menu to appear in your sidebar or other widget area, go to Appearance > Widgets, add a Custom Menu widget, select the menu from the widget pulldown, type a title, click Save.

 Other options, special cases and tricks

+a.
 Home link

+custom menu submenu itemsb.
 Submenu (dropdown, if in the header)

 Note: if you use a custom menu to display subpages to a page or subcategories to a category, those pages/categories don’t have to be actual child pages/categories.

+c.
 Submenu with non-linking top level tab

-A tab that’s just a heading for a submenu, not a link, is created in the Custom Links module: type anything after “http://”, type the name in the Label field, click Add to Menu; once it’s added to the menu, click the arrow to open it, delete everything in the URL field, click Save Menu.
+A tab that’s just a heading for a submenu, not a link, is created in the Links module: type anything after “http://”, type the name in the Label field, click Add to Menu; once it’s added to the menu, click the arrow to open it, delete everything in the URL field, click Save Menu.

 Note: In some theme this produces a differently looking tab; in that case replace the content of the URL field with a # instead of deleting everything.

+d.
 Item that opens in a new browser window/tab

 After you add the pages to the menu, click their arrows to open them, type an additional character in the Navigation Label, click Save Menu.